-Daniel Sabzghabaei (ASCAP) is an internationally performed and award-winning composer whose works have been presented by professional and amateur ensembles alike, including: Dallas’ premier new music ensemble Voices of Change, Ukraine’s Kharkov Academic Youth Orchestra, Korea’s Ansan City Choir, Minneapolis’ Magpies & Ravens, and Pittsburgh-based OvreArts to name a few.
-Daniel’s work aims to emphasize the malleability of time and how we experience it, not just in the concert hall but in everyday life as well.
-As of late, he has been increasingly interested in his Persian heritage, seriously studying and taking inspiration from Persian melodic and rhythmic systems, Persian folk music, and Persian art and poetry.
+Daniel Sabzghabaei (ASCAP) is an internationally performed and award-winning composer whose work aims to emphasize the malleability of time and how we experience it, not just in the concert hall but in everyday life as well.
+His music has been presented by professional and amateur organizations alike, including: Hong Kong’s Intimacy of Creativity Festival, the New York Festival of Song, Dallas’ premier new music ensemble Voices of Change, the Busan Choral Festival, Korea’s Ansan City Choir, Minneapolis’ Magpies & Ravens, Pittsburgh-based OvreArts, and Ukraine’s Kharkov Academic Youth Orchestra to name a few.
+As of late, Daniel has been increasingly interested in his Persian heritage, seriously studying and taking inspiration from Persian melodic and rhythmic systems, Persian folk music, and Persian art and poetry.

 Daniel is a serious and devoted collaborator in multidisciplinary works, recently working with playwright Dr. Andrew Harris on his new play The Lady Revealed which premiered April 2013, was given two workshop performances in Dallas at Theatre Three, was read in London at the Tristan Bates Theater by members of the Royal Shakespeare Company, and was given a workshop performance in NYC in March 2015 at the New Dramatists.This led to another collaboration with Harris, resulting in a new score for the beloved play Doubt: A Parable under the direction of Harris.
 Outside of the stage, Daniel has also scored video games, successfully working with SMU’s prestigious Guildhall program to collaborate with teams on new projects.